Grand Duke Michael Pavlovich of Russia: Mikhailovsky Palace

-Since his birth, the Grand Duke's father Paul I, had been setting aside money to fund a palace fit for a son born to a reigning tsar.
-Paul I didn't manage to finish building the palace before he was assassinated in 1801 when Michael was three.
+Since his birth, the Grand Duke's father Paul I had been setting aside money to fund a palace fit for a son born to a reigning tsar.
+Paul I didn't manage to finish building the palace before he was assassinated in 1801 when Mikhail was three.
 The palace was then gifted to him by Alexander I.

-The Mikhailovsky Palace was built by Carlo Rossi between 1819 and 1825, where Michael and his family would live.
+The Mikhailovsky Palace was built by Carlo Rossi between 1819 and 1825.
 Upon the death of Dowager Empress Maria Feodorovna, the Pavlovsk Palace was bequeathed to Mikhail.
 He and his wife visited the palace often.
 After his death, the Mikhailovsky Palace was sold to the treasury, and is now owned by the Russian Museum.

 Illness and death

 Though the Grand Duke appeared strong, he was not particularly healthy.
-In 1819, he suffered a serious illness which he was treated for in the hot springs of Karlovy Vary.
+In 1819, he developed a serious illness which he was treated for in the hot springs of Karlovy Vary.
 In 1837, he was treated for several months at European resorts; regardless, he still suffered.
-Michael often laughed at his doctor's recommendations and didn't always follow them.
-Nicholas I wrote “The imminent arrival of Mikhail Pavlovich, instead of joy, is rather in grief for us, for he returns without finishing his treatment, which he will have to start again, if, as it should be believed, he does not change his way of life and bad habits here.”
+Mikhail often laughed at his doctor's recommendations and didn't always follow them.
+Nicholas I wrote: "The imminent arrival of Mikhail Pavlovich, instead of joy, is rather in grief for us, for he returns without finishing his treatment, which he will have to start again, if, as it should be believed, he does not change his way of life and bad habits here."

-The death of his daughter, Elizaveta in 1845, during childbirth, was a shock to the family.
+The death of his daughter, Elizaveta, in 1845, during childbirth, was a shock to the family.
 The following year, his eldest daughter, Maria, died, aged 21, in his arms whilst in Vienna after suffering from ill health her entire life.
-Michael began to suffer nose bleeds, and suffered from a nervous breakdown three years later.
+Mikhail began to suffer nose bleeds, and had a nervous breakdown three years later.

 Despite his declining health, the Grand Duke insisted on travelling to Warsaw in July 1849 to attend to his guards and grenadier corps.
 During an inspection, his hand began to turn numb and he was rushed to the Belvedere palace.
-For two and a half weeks Michael was paralyzed and fought for his life.
+For two and a half weeks Mikhail was paralyzed and fought for his life.
 His wife and daughter, Ekaterina arrived in Warsaw and spent his last days at his bedside.
-Grand Duke Michael Pavlovich died 9 September 1849.
+Grand Duke Mikhail Pavlovich died on 9 September 1849.

 The body of the Grand Duke was taken by steamer from Stettin to St. Petersburg for his burial at the Peter and Paul Cathedral on 16 September.
 The army and guards wore mourning clothes for three months, and the Imperial Family mourned for a whole year.
 His death seemed to have a great impact on Nicholas I, who easily tired, and turned grey.